AdrianVovk/carbonSHELL/README.md

 The shell is designed primarily to run on NixOS, and is therefore built with the [Nix package manager](https://nixos.org/nix).
 This is the only build dependency, since Nix handles everything else internally.

 The shell runs on top of a Wayland compositor called [Wayfire](https://github.com/ammen99/wayfire), and that needs to be built first.
-The current version of Wayfire is stored in `wlwayfire/`, though a (possibly, depending on your system) more stable and fully-featured version is in `wayfire/`.
-The former is a work in progress port to [wlroots](https://github.com/swaywm/wlroots), while the latter is based on libweston.

 ```
-$ cd wlwayfire
+$ cd wayfire
-$ nix build -f wayfire.nix
+$ nix build
 ```

 Once the compositor is built, you can build the shell.